LesterThomas/NodeRed-flows/CloudQuizmaster/README.md

 Quiz Master
 ===========

-This application lets you host a quiz and have first-person-to-buzz functionality.
-There are two web-pages, the quiz-master and a quiz-client for each participant.
+This application is hosted on http://bluemix.net.
+The application lets you host a quiz and have first-person-to-buzz functionality.
+There are two web-pages, the quiz-master (http://quiz.mybluemix.net/quizmaster) and a quiz-client (http://quiz.mybluemix.net/quizclient) for each participant.

 Quiz Client
 ----------